jadijadi/linuxandlife/README.md

 # todo

+- [ ] move all IMG from internet to local repo. grep http:// in documents
 - [ ] cerate all requried pages even if thye are empty
 - [ ] highlight the article we are reading on the menu
+- [x] move template parts to seperated layout files
+- [x] make a footer
 - [x] import articles from external links
 - [x] Droid font
 - [x] order of the table of contents
 - [x] show chapter title in rows and only once

 # usage
 earch article should have these fields in  docutments/articles :